Best Free Tools for Startups 2026

 Category: Task & workflow management

-ClickUp’s free tier is one of the most generous in project management.
-You can manage real workloads without hitting paywalls too early.
+ClickUp’s free plan is one of the most generous among project management platforms.
+Startups can manage real workloads without immediately upgrading, making it ideal for teams that need structure while keeping costs low.

 ClickUp